 Instructor: Dr. Linda M. Waldron, Associate Professor of Sociology

 The world in the twenty-first century is a place where traditions and cultures are converging, societies and nations are becoming more homogenous than ever, and peoples from all over the world are increasingly interacting with each other and “living” together.
-In other words, we live in the age of globalization.
-The twenty-first century is also “witnessing a resurgence and globalization of religion.”
-This course will discuss the role of religion in a globalized world and will attempt to answer the following questions: how have major faith traditions evolved to the present day, how do these traditions impact our beliefs, practices, and politics, and how do they influence world decisions on human rights, the environment, global poverty, the war on terrorism, human trafficking, interfaith dialogue, and international and regional conflicts, among other issues?
-This course will shed the light on how religions have been transformed by globalization and by their contact with one another, and how the global changes impact the ways that religions are practiced today.
-Students will reflect on how ancient traditions have been modified in order to accommodate current realities and how the global synergy of these traditions is changing current social and political realities.
-This course, which covers the major religions of the world, addresses the topic in a political, historical, cultural, religious, social, gender, and economic context, asking also whether and how globalization can shape and alter religion and religious beliefs.
+The twenty-first century is also witnessing a resurgence of religion.
+This course will discuss the role of religion in the 21st century and will attempt to answer the following questions: how do major faith traditions impact our world today, and how do they influence world decisions on human rights, the environment, global poverty, the war on terrorism, human trafficking, interfaith dialogue, and international and regional conflicts, among other issues?
+This course will shed the light on how global changes impact the ways religions are practiced today.
+Students will reflect on how religious traditions have been modified in order to accommodate current realities and how the global synergy of these traditions is changing current social and political realities.
+This course addresses the topic in a political, historical, cultural, religious, social, gender, and economic context, asking whether and how the current realities of the 21st century shape and alter religion and the religious.

 Few works have been as influential throughout Asia as the Lotus Sūtra (Saddharma Puṇḍarīka Sūtra, Miaofa lianhua jing), one of the most popular Buddhist texts.
 The Lotus is a major source of important teachings in the Mahayana branch of Buddhism, and is the focus of intense devotion for thousands of Buddhists the world over.
 It has been the basis for more commentaries than any other Buddhist scripture and has inspired countless literary and artistic works.
 Arguably it is as central to East Asian cultures as the Bible is to the West.
 As such, a basic familiarity with the Lotus sūtra is essential for understanding Chinese, Japanese and Korean cultures.
 However, this text is exceedingly difficult to understand, especially for people from a stereotypical "Western" background or for whom Buddhism is a hip "philosophy" of meditation and "Free Tibet" bumper stickers.
 This class will focus on closely reading this seminal text (in English translation) in its entirety, along with excerpts from commentaries (both medieval and modern) that have been written on it, as well as scholarly articles on the Lotus' influence on various Asian societies over the years.
 More to the point, however, this class is designed to encourage us to think critically about what "scripture" actually entails and how it functions in various socio-cultural contexts.
 Thus, although our primary aim is to read a specific text (the Lotus sūtra), we necessarily will also engage in broader historical, anthropological, psychological, philosophical, and theological analysis and reflection.